In this post, our Roundup lawyers will give you:

 We got a call a few hours ago from a new client diagnosed with NHL in 2024.

-This one individual tragedy of many reminds us all how this particular litigation works.
-Obviously, there is a latency period between the time of exposure to Roundup and the onset of non-Hodgkin’s lymphoma.
-This means that after someone is exposed to Roundup, it could take several years before symptoms of non-Hodgkin’s lymphoma manifest.
-The latency period is the result of the time required for the exposure to Roundup to initiate changes or damage in the body’s cells, which eventually can lead to the development of NHL and other forms of cancer.
+This one individual’s tragedy reminds us all how this particular litigation works.
+Obviously, there is a latency period between the time of exposure to Roundup and the onset of non-Hodgkin lymphoma.
+This means that after someone is exposed to Roundup, it could take several years before symptoms of non-Hodgkin lymphoma manifest.
+The latency period is the time required for the exposure to Roundup to initiate changes or damage in the body’s cells, which eventually can lead to the development of NHL and other forms of cancer.

 So if Bayer stops selling Roundup today – see the March 19 update below – we will still be seeing new claims for the next 10 years.
 This is bad news for Bayer.
 But discontinuing the product or putting a warning on it would at least start the clock on the end of any Roundup litigation.